prattmic/F4OS/docs/stm32f4.md

 on a host machine (e.g., `/dev/ttyACM0`).

 ### SPI
-SPI1, SPI2, and SPI3 are supported as standard SPI objs.
+All SPI peripherals are supported as standard SPI objs.
 Their pins are specified in the STM32F4 device tree source.
 The peripherals are set to a default clock of PCLK/8.
-For SPI1, this equates to `CONFIG_SYS_CLOCK/32`.
+For SPI1 and SPI4, this equates to `CONFIG_SYS_CLOCK/32`.
 For SPI2 and SPI3, this equates to `CONFIG_SYS_CLOCK/16`.

 ### I2C
 I2C1, I2C2, and I2C3 are supported as standard I2C objs.
 Their pins are